Course Lecturer: A/P Ismail S Talib

 This module will be taught as a flipped

-are available on video.
-You attend the live interactive sessions to do
+video.
+You attend the live interactive sessions in class, at U-Town's

 This is a dedicated Singapore Studies module for students who want to gain some exposure to Singapore literature in English.
 It will look at some of the literary achievements of Singapore writers in English.
 It is hoped that students would develop a greater awareness of how these texts contribute to a better and more multi-faceted understanding of Singapore.